 I booked a full day diving trip from Caye Caulker, including lunch.
-After our second dive we then pulled up at a little jetty, alongside 2 or 3 other boats.
-This pretty little island was out lunch stop.
+After our second dive, we then pulled up at a little jetty, alongside 2 or 3 other boats.
+This pretty little island was our lunch stop.
 And I was lucky enough to see my first halo around the sun, a full circle caused by clouds that contain millions of tiny ice crystals.
-Sorry I can’t guarantee you will see this when you visit!!
+Sorry, I can’t guarantee you will see this when you visit!!

 Visiting Caye Caulker?
 Check out these 18 awesome things to do on the island

-Hurricanes and tropical storms are common in this area, sadly in September 2010 ‘Storm Matthew’ caused this historic structure to topple over into the sea.
-Although, there was something beautiful about seeing the waves gently crashing over lighthouse on the shore line.
+Hurricanes and tropical storms are common in this area, sadly in September 2010 ‘Storm Matthew‘ caused this historic structure to topple over into the sea.
+Although, there was something beautiful about seeing the waves gently crashing over the lighthouse on the shoreline.

 I make my way down the winding path, it’s cool as the trees create shade from the sizzling sun.
 I’m enjoying the walk on the sandy ground, hearing the odd rustle in the bushes.

-It takes me nearly 10 minutes to reach the ‘Bird Tower’, including my little stops on route.
+It takes me nearly 10 minutes to reach the ‘Bird Tower’, including my little stops on the route.
 Before I even climb the steps I can see birds nesting very close so I am pretty excited.
-Now at this point, I might mention I am still bare footed, perfect for a sand island.
+Now at this point, I might mention I am still barefooted, perfect for a sand island.
 But NOT for steps that have heated up in the sun.
 Wow was I in for some serious pain climbing those steps.
 I sprinted to the top, a wooden platform so I ripped my top off and used that to stand on.
-Ha ha those birds were in for a real treat, me stood there in my bikini!
+Haha, those birds were in for a real treat, I stood there in my bikini!

 Visiting the bird tower